Intercollegiate Athletics Advisory Council

 The Council voting membership comprises:

-- five (5) faculty representatives elected by the faculty of their colleges: the College of Education (1), the merged College of Humanities and Fine Arts / College of Natural Sciences (2), the College of Business Administration (1), and the College of Social and Behavioral Sciences (1)
+- five (5) faculty representatives elected by the faculty of their colleges: the College of Education (1), the College of Humanities, Arts, and Sciences (2), the College of Business Administration (1), and the College of Social and Behavioral Sciences (1)

 - one (1) faculty representative from any of the colleges, appointed by the Faculty Senate